Blacklist: Italian MEP defames own political family to save face

 She added that the DEG reprimand was based on "one tweet, one single tweet out of 15 which I posted during my trip, which might have given the impression that my trip was done under the auspices of an official European Parliament mission".

-Her office also complained that she was named in the same story as far-right MEPs who had observed elections in Russia-occupied Crimea and in Kazakhstan.
+Her office also complained that she was named in the same story as far-right MEPs who had observed elections in Russia-occupied Crimea in Ukraine and in Kazakhstan.

-"We are ... far from suspicion of corruption or false observation missions as for the elected officials of the RN," Chaibi's office said, referring to the Rassemblement national, a French far-right party.
+"We are ... far from suspicion of corruption or false observation missions, as with the elected officials of the RN," Chaibi's office said, referring to the Rassemblement National, a French far-right party.